Sudarsky's gas giant classification: Class V: Silicate clouds

 For the very hottest gas giants, with temperatures above 1400 K (2100 °F, 1100 °C) or cooler planets with lower gravity than Jupiter, the silicate and iron cloud decks are predicted to lie high up in the atmosphere.
 The predicted Bond albedo of a class V planet around a Sun-like star is 0.55, due to reflection by the cloud decks.
 At such temperatures, a gas giant may glow red from thermal radiation but the reflected light generally overwhelms thermal radiation.
 For stars of visual apparent magnitude under 4.50, such planets are theoretically visible to our instruments.
-Examples of such planets might include 51 Pegasi b and Upsilon Andromedae b.
-HAT-P-11b and those other extrasolar gas giants found by the Kepler telescope might be possible class V planets, such as Kepler-7b, HAT-P-7b, or Kepler-13b.
+Sudarsky et al. listed 51 Pegasi b, Upsilon Andromedae b, HD 209458 b, and Tau Boötis b as possible Class V planets.